1912:

 feature films The Greatest Game Ever Played and Holes, is born in Los Angeles,

 California.
-LaBeouf was also the host of the 2002 documentary Beauty and the Beast: Disney's Animation Magic.
+LaBeouf was also the host of the 2002 documentary Beauty and the Beast: Disney's Animation Magic and supplied the voice of Johnny McBride in a 2002 episode of The Proud Family.
 (Sci-fi fans know him for his role of Sam Witwicky in such features as Transformers and Transformers: Revenge of the Fallen.)

 1993: